seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 joker in a deck of cards can represent other cards in the deck.
 Wildcards are a subset of metacharacters, a topic which we will discuss in detail later on in this chapter.
 The `*` ("star") wildcard represents *zero or more of any character*, and it can be used to match names of files and folders in the command line.
-For example if I wanted list all of the files in my Photos directory which have a name that starts with "2017" I could do the following:
+For example if I wanted to list all of the files in my Photos directory which have a name that starts with "2017" I could do the following:

 ```bash